Google Translate Button

 • Recognize that disqualifying one’s self from leadership does not mean that:

-• They disqualified one from being a child of God, nor does it disqualify them from loving and encouraging people in and outside of the church.
+• It disqualifies one from being a child of God, nor does it disqualify him from loving and encouraging people in and outside of the church.

-• They should be excommunicated from the church.
+• He should be banned from the church.
 (That depends upon their repentance).

 • The church has done something wrong.